hweecat/datadiaries/content/2020-08-15-sqlalchemy-odbc.md

 When using PyODBC to create the database connection, the initialization of the connection string looks like this:

 :::

     import pyodbc
-    server = 'servereName\instanceName,port' # to specify an alternate port
+    server = 'serverName\instanceName,port' # to specify an alternate port
     database = 'mydb'
     username = 'myusername'
     password = 'mypassword'